natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-8E(FN)%20(France).md

 The '''''{{PAGENAME}}''''' is armed with:

 * 4 x 20 mm Browning-Colt Mk12 Mod 3 cannons, cheek-mounted (144 rpg = 576 total)

+The Mk12 Browning-Colt 20mm guns are stacked in the center of the aircraft, on each side of the air intake.
+It is to be noted that unlike the French DEFA 30mm guns, that are on every French made aircrafts from 8.3 up to this battle-rating, these guns carry a much smaller explosive charge per round, but at a substantially higher velocity, allowing to fire at opponents with a lower lead.

+Warning: These cannons can and will overheat extremely quickly, after a salvo of approximately 1.2 - 1.4 seconds.
+Short bursts are advised, as they are often sufficient and conserve ammunition.

 === Suspended armament ===
 {{Specs-Avia-Suspended}}